tallforasmurf/CHIP8IDE/readme.md

 There is a small numeric field in the lower right of the Memory window.
 This is the "instructions per tick" counter.
 CHIP8IDE controls how many CHIP-8 instructions can execute in one "tick" (one-sixtieth of a second).
 Set this value to 10 for now.

 Click the RUN! button.
 The program begins to execute.
 Its output is on the display window and it also makes beeping noises.
+(Move the Display window so you can see it, if it is covered up.)

-Click STOP to stop it.
-Note the changes in the contents of the machine registers.
+Click STOP to stop the program.
 Whenever you stop the machine, the instruction pointed to by the PC is highlighted in memory, and the matching source statement is highlighted in the Edit window.

 Start and stop the program several times.
+Note the changes in the contents of the machine registers each time.
 This program spends quite a bit of time in a subroutine.
 When CHIP-8 executes a `CALL` instruction, the `PC` value is pushed on the Call Stack.
 That shows where control will return when a `RET` is executed.
 Depending on where you stop this program, you may see a return address on the Call Stack display.

 Start the program running and change the value in the inst/tick field.
 The more instructions you let it execute, the faster it seems to go.
 Slow it down to 1/tick.
 (Our patient is getting worse!)
 Somewhere around 10 to 15 is roughly the speed of the original VIP.